jwjackson/confoundr_SAS/README.md

-* Please note that the catie_sas.csv dataset is a completely simulated dataset losedly based on the [Clinical Antipsychotic Trials of Intervention Effectiveness (CATIE) study](https://www.ncbi.nlm.nih.gov/pubmed/16172203) *
+* Please note that the catie_sas.csv dataset is a completely simulated dataset loosely based on the [Clinical Antipsychotic Trials of Intervention Effectiveness (CATIE) study](https://www.ncbi.nlm.nih.gov/pubmed/16172203) *